phpmyadmin/themes/README.md

 ---------

-There is a script create-release.sh which creates zip with theme and optionally tags the repository and uploads it to sourceforge.
+There is a script create-release.sh which creates zip with theme and optionally tags the repository and uploads it to the phpMyAdmin web site.